Henry-okereke/Deloitte-Sim-Projects/README.md

 ---

-Feel free to explore the notebooks and projects in this repository.
+Feel free to explore the projects in this repository.
 If you have any questions or would like to reach out, please don't hesitate to contact me.
-If you like my work, then do checkout my Data Science Projects Repository